SRafi007/Machine-Learning---Not-a-Short-Journey/Machine Learning - Not a Short Journey.md

 ## The Does and Don't

 ### Don't:
-- Get stuck in tutorial hell
+- Get stuck in just tutorial
 - Try to memorize everything
 - Learn in isolation
 - Chase every new trend